Program Overview

 • Working as a research assistant with a nonprofit organization

-• Doing consulting work related to disease prevention
+• Providing consulting work related to disease prevention

 • Working at a company that does health communication and health marketing